-By observing the ‘integration and exclusion processes’, research field 2.1 explores the blind spots of the vocational education and training (VET) system from the perspective of the actors involved.
+By observing the integration and exclusion processes, this research field explores the blind spots of the vocational education and training (VET) system from the perspective of the actors involved.
 The studies focus on the risks of dropping out, exclusion and discrimination.
 These topics are examined from a sociological and mainly qualitative perspective.
-The results mean that partners can be provided with ways of constantly improving the system.
+The results help provide partners in constantly improving the system.

 By adopting a critical sociology perspective, we examine the constraints inherent to the system (tension between the approach of production and that of training) as well as those related to changes in working practices that impact VET, especially work-based training.
 In this context, we are also interested in the pathways of individuals, occupational health and safety issues in the workplace, recognition or, in the opposite case, stigmatisation (occupation, programme).